 MIS_Prereg_Xfer

-The primitives defined in this clause are used by MIS applications running on the MN and SPoS during preregistration for MN at a target point of attachment.
+The primitives defined in this clause are used by MIS users running on the MN and SPoS during preregistration for MN at a target point of attachment.
 See Annex I for examples.
-For many handovers, the mobile node and the target network may need to exchange layer-2 information in the same way as they would exchange layer-2 information during a handover not mediated by the MISF.
-Such layer-2 signaling messages can be provided by the mobile node or by the target network within the LLInformation parameter carried by MIS_Prereg_Xfer messages.
+For many handovers, the mobile node and the target PoS may need to exchange layer-2 information in the same way as they would exchange layer-2 information during a handover not mediated by the MISF.
+Such layer-2 signaling messages can be provided by the mobile node or by the target PoS within the LLInformation parameter carried by MIS_Prereg_Xfer messages.

 MIS_Prereg_Xfer.request